langtail/langtail-node/README.md

 You can avoid langtail API all together by constructing your prompt locally and calling your provider like openAI directly.

 let's suppose you have a prompt called `joke-teller` deployed on staging in langtail.
-You can get it's
+You can `get` it's template and all the playground config by calling `get` method like this:

 ```ts
 import { LangtailPrompts } from "langtail"